-WRITERS GROUP: Are you a writer in need of some friendly and constructive feedback on your work?
-Join the Mount Prospect Writers Group on Tuesday (Aug.
-19) from 7 – 9 p.m. in Meeting Room B of Mount Prospect Public Library (10 S. Emerson St.) The group is open to all adult writers with all levels of writing experience, in all genres.
+CALLING ALL WRITERS: Do you need some friendly and constructive feedback on your short story, novel, essay or poem?
+Join the Mount Prospect Writers Group on Tuesday (Nov.
+18) from 7 – 9:30 p.m. in Meeting Room B at Mount Prospect Public Library (10 S. Emerson St.) The group is open to all adult writers with all levels of writing experience, in all genres.
 Bring up to five double-spaced pages and copies to share with group members.
 A modest fee is required on a quarterly basis.
 For more info, email firstname.lastname@example.org.

 NEWS YOU CAN’T USE:

 The fear of Halloween is called (c) samhainophobia.
 Arachnophobia is the fear of spiders; coulraphobia is the fear of clowns; and blennophobia is the fear of slime.

 a) Hershey bar b) Snickers c) Reese’s Peanut Butter Cup d) Butterfingers